fastrodev/fastro/examples/readme.md

 You can add new properties or functions to Fastro instance.
 This is similar to the [fastify decorator](https://www.fastify.io/docs/latest/Decorators/).
 Check the following codes to find out how to: [create a new server property](https://github.com/fastrojs/fastro-server/blob/master/examples/decorate.ts).

 ## Plugin
-You can add new properties or functions to fastro instance or default request.
+You can add new properties or functions to fastro instance.
 This is similar to the [fastify plugin](https://www.fastify.io/docs/latest/Plugins/).
 Check the following codes to find out how to: [create & register a plugin](https://github.com/fastrojs/fastro-server/blob/master/examples/plugin.ts).